henrygd/side-panel-menu-thing/readme.md

 // target and content required, others optional const menu = sidePanel({
 	// target container (where it's mounted and listens for touch)
-  target: document.body
+	target: document.body,
 	// panel content (will be removed and added in the panel)
-  content: document.getElementById('content')
+	content: document.getElementById('content'),
 	// width of panel
 	width: 400,
 	// open / close animation time
 	duration: 450,
 	// fixed to screen
 	fixed: true,
 	// open on left
 	left: false,
 	// whether to open on touch drag
 	dragOpen: true,
 	// runs when the menu is opened (as soon as it's visible)
 	onShow: () => console.log('showing'),
 	// runs when the menu is closed (as soon as it's hidden)
 	onHide: () => console.log('hidden'),
 })

 // options are accessible / changeable afterward